MicrosoftDocs/azure-devops-docs/docs/work/reference/all-form-xml-elements-reference.md

 ---
-title: All FORM XML elements reference | Team Services & TFS
+title: All FORM XML elements reference | VSTS & TFS
 description: Use the information in this topic as quick reference to all the elements and main attributes - Team Foundation Server (TFS) ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit